How to spot a fake video

 Types of manipulated video and tips to spot them

-To start, it’s time to learn about the different ways video can be manipulated.
+To start, learn about the different ways video can be manipulated.

 Missing context